 Total expected yield depends directly on length of harvest period.
-Yields range from 1-3 pounds of fruit per plant per week during the peak harvest period.
-A normal harvest period of 12 weeks in a well-managed crop can yield a total of 20-25 pounds of fruit per plant.
+Yields range from one to three pounds of fruit per plant per week during the peak harvest period.
+A normal harvest period of 12 weeks in a well-managed crop can yield a total of 20 to 25 pounds of fruit per plant.

 Marketable garden type cucumbers are sorted by size and quality and packed in fiberboard cartons.
 Size classifications represent the number of cucumbers packed in a standard carton.
 Fruit is generally graded and sized in farm sheds and packed by counts of 30, 32, 36, 40, 42, or 46 per fiberboard carton.
-Box weights average about 25-30 pounds.
-Yields can range from 2-3,000 cartons per acre.
+Box weights average about 25 to 30 pounds.
+Yields can range from 2,000 to 3,000 cartons per acre.
 Higher yields have been achieved when favorable field and weather conditions prevail.